vzool/docs/app/user-guide.md

 ### Internet-of-Things (IoT) Devices

-Not just a buzzword any more, the internet-of-things is the umbrella term for all the world's connected "smart" devices.
+The internet-of-things is the umbrella term for all the world's connected "smart" devices.
 Refrigerators, washing machines, security cameras—even lights and thermostats.
 If it's considered a smart device then chances are it's sending or recieving data somewhere.
 Somewhere like Directus.

 ### Wearables